-The Head of the Fund Secretariat will administratively report to the Deputy Executive Coordinator, MPTF-O. Three experts (two P5, one P4) heading the three main functional areas (programming, policy dialogue and country engagement and management oversight) will report directly to the Head of the Fund Secretariat.
+The Head of the Fund Secretariat will administratively report to the Deputy Executive Coordinator, MPTF-O. Three experts (two P5, one P4) heading the three main functional areas (programming, policy dialogue and country engagement, and management oversight) will report directly to the Head of the Fund Secretariat.

-- The Head of the Fund Secretariat (D1) is in charge of advising and supporting the CAFI Executive Board, managing the Fund's Secretariat as well as identifying and developing strategic partnerships and support senior UN engagement (special advisor of the UNSG et RC) A Coordination Officer (P3) will be recruited to support the Head of Secretariat with the Executive Board and the different working groups. - Two senior staff, Senior Technical Advisors, "Programming" and "Policy Dialogue and country engagement" (P5) will oversee programming and partnership with Central African countries (respectively) and will be in charge of technically leading on risk management aspects, coordinating the roll-out of a new risk management system across the Secretariat's organizational structure. - The Senior Technical Advisor (P5) "Policy dialogue and country engagement" will oversee all staff deployed in partner countries, including the partnership advisor in Kinshasa (P4), along with several IPSA contracts to ensure CAFI presence in CAFI partner country capitals (Brazzaville, Yaoundé and Libreville) and the national staff. - Four Technical advisors (P4) will be supporting the program development and the M&E under the supervision of the Senior Technical Advisor (P5) "Programming" (three positions will cover specific countries and one will focus on private sector, carbon finance and innovation).
-In addition, one Technical Specialist (P3) leads the design, implementation and monitoring of the Theory of Change, indicators, risk management framework, communications work, and the Fund's reporting process while another Technical Specialist (P3) the Monitoring and Evaluation based in Kinshasa (from 2023).
-Two country specific IPSA contracts will also be established to reinforce programming DRC and Yaoundé. - The Management Specialist (P4) is in charge of supporting the Head of the Fund Secretariat on oversight and management of Fund's portfolio and daily administrative matters.
-This position will also oversee the portfolio management specialist in Kinshasa (P3) and support staff, Operations/Administrative Assistant (G7) and Programme Assistant (G6), - The Programme Assistant (G6) will support the Secretariat with increased office, financial and travel management, sourcing consultants, as well as providing administrative and logistical support to the team including all the new staff and the, IPSA contract holders specialized on socio-environmental safeguards monitoring, communications.
-In addition, a position of an Operations and Administrative Assistant (GS7) will be established to strengthen operational and administrative work that is being done. - Ad hoc support is provided to the secretariat through - Programme Analysts (P2 Junior Programme Officers) - UN Volunteer supports the operationalization of the funds programming process, including design, implementation and tracking of country led programmes, and - UNDP Fellowships
+- The Head of the Fund Secretariat (P6) is in charge of advising and supporting the CAFI Executive Board, managing the Fund's Secretariat as well as identifying and developing strategic partnerships and support senior UN engagement (special advisor of the UNSG et RC) A Coordination Officer (P2) will support the Head of Secretariat with the Executive Board and the different working groups. - Two senior staff, Senior Technical Advisors, "Programming" and "Policy Dialogue and country engagement" (P5) will oversee programming and partnership with Central African countries (respectively) and will be in charge of technically leading on risk management aspects, coordinating the roll-out of a new risk management system across the Secretariat's organizational structure. - The Senior Technical Advisor (P5) "Policy dialogue and country engagement" will oversee all staff deployed in partner countries, including the partnership advisor for DRC, Cameroon, Gabon and Republic of Congo (P4), along with additional 2 national staff in Kinshasa (one for Reporting, and one for Project Support/Administration). - Six Technical advisors (P4) will be supporting the program development and the M&E under the supervision of the Senior Technical Advisor (P5) "Programming" (four positions will cover specific countries; and one will in addition to focus on Cameroon, will also lead on private sector, carbon finance and innovation).
+In addition, one Technical Specialist (P4) leads the design, implementation and monitoring of the Theory of Change, indicators, risk management framework, communications work, and the Fund's reporting process.
+Additional staff reporting under the supervision of the Programming P4 staff are envisioned, namely for DRC (one international staff P3 for M&E, one national staff for the PES Programme, one regular IPSA position for Programmes), for Libreville (one national staff for Programmes), and for Geneva (one regular IPSA position for Carbon). - The Management Specialist (P4) is in charge of supporting the Head of the Fund Secretariat on oversight and management of Fund's portfolio and daily administrative matters.
+This position will also oversee the portfolio management specialist in Kinshasa (P3), the Fund and Operations Associate (G7),the Administrative Associate (G6), one regular IPSA position for Safeguards.
+The Management Specialist will also act as primary supervisor for the Fellowship and Internship Programmes. - The Administrative Associate (G6) will support the Secretariat with increased office, financial and travel management, sourcing consultants, as well as providing administrative and logistical support to the team including all the new staff..
+In addition, a position of a Fund and Operations Associate (G7) is established to strengthen operational and administrative work that is being done. - Ad hoc support is provided to the secretariat through: - o Programme Analysts (P2 Junior Programme Officers). - UN Volunteer supports the operationalization of the funds programming process, including design, implementation and tracking of country led programmes. - 2-year NRL position funded by the French Government (planned from Fall 2022). - UNDP Fellowships. - Internship Programmes.

 In addition to FTA staff, a number of IPSA contracts appear in the organizational chart (reporting, communications, safeguard, carbon).
 This new UNDP contractual modality is necessary to have a certain level of flexibility to adjust to changing needs as well as it will allow Secretariat while work continues in parallel to assess longer term staffing needs and through correct contractual modality.

-In addition to regular IPSA contractual modality, a number of consultancies will be in place, all captured under consultancy budget line
+In addition to regular IPSA contractual modality, a number of consultancies will be in place, all captured under consultancy budget line.